losandes/supposed/README.md

 * `default` - a concise reporter with start indication, symbols for pass|fail|skip, error details, and a summary at the end
 * `tap` - a TAP compliant reporter
 * `json` - test events in JSON format
+* `markdown` - the test descriptions in markdown format (does not include error details)
 * `nyan` - rainbows, and flying cats? check
 * `brief` - just the summary, and the output from any failing tests
 * `summary` - just the summary
 * `array` - no output, but you can read the test events from `suite.config.reporters[${indexOfArrayReporter}].events` (it's easier just to `suite.subscribe`, or `suite.runner().run().then((results) => {})` though - you probably don't need this - it's mostly for testing this library)
 * `block` - Colorized blocks with PASS|FAIL|SKIP text (like jest)
-* `justthedescriptions` - the default reporter without error output for failed tests, nor a summary (useful for copy and paste)
 * `noop` - turn reporting off, and do your own thing

 ### Suite Setup and Teardown